Thomas Olmsted: Bishop of Phoenix

 John Paul II named Olmsted as the fourth bishop of Phoenix on November 25, 2003.
 He was installed on December 20, 2003, replacing Bishop Thomas O'Brien, who resigned after being arrested for his involvement in a fatal hit-and-run car accident.

 In 2008, after the diocese had spent several million dollars to settle about 20 sexual abuse lawsuits, Olmsted led an initiative to shield diocesan assets by incorporating local parishes individually.

 From January 2008 to February 2009, Olmsted served as apostolic administrator of the Diocese of Gallup, acting as that diocese's interim leader until the appointment of Bishop James S. Wall.

 Under Olmsted, the Diocese of Phoenix researched and cataloged an index of its clergymen accused of sexually abusing children and released some of their identities to the public.
 The diocese published a list of sexually abusive clergymen on its website.
 Joe Baca, the Phoenix director of the Survivors Network of those Abused by Priests, stated: "It's the right thing to do and I've got to give them that much.
 They need to use these names to help victims to come forward.
 But you know, there's still more they can do."

 In July 2021, in response to Pope Francis' motu proprio Traditionis Custodes, which restricts the celebration of the Traditional Latin Mass (TLM), Olmsted issued a decree allowing the TLM to continue in the diocese under his dispensation pursuant to Canon 87 of the Code of Canon Law.

-Early in 2022, one of Olmsted's pastors resigned after learning he that he had used the incorrect words when performing thousands of baptisms.
+Early in 2022, one of Olmsted's pastors resigned after learning that he had used the incorrect words when performing thousands of baptisms.
 Olmsted explained the importance of using the correct language in a letter to parishioners and said he believed the error, however inadvertent, required new baptisms.